privacytools/brand/README.md

 "PrivacyTools" and the shield logo is a trademark of the PrivacyTools project.

 Without waiving any of its rights, PrivacyTools does not advise others on the scope of its intellectual property rights.
 PrivacyTools does not permit or consent to any use of its trademarks in any manner that is likely to cause confusion by implying association with or sponsorship by PrivacyTools.
-If you are aware of any such use, please contact Jonah Aragon at [jonah@privacytools.io](mailto:jonah@privacytools.io).
+If you are aware of any such use, please contact us at [support@privacytools.io](mailto:support@privacytools.io).
 Consult your legal counsel if you have questions.